shubhammathur196/Data_Analysis_Python/README.md

 ### Relationship Analysis
 After cleaning the data, the project analyzed the relationship between various features such as math score, reading score, gender, and lunch.
 Seaborn was used to plot a heat map, a pair plot, and scatter plots to visualize the relationships between the features.
 The project also generated a histogram and a box plot to visualize the distribution of scores.

+### ESG Rating Analysis Project
+This  data analysis project focuses on Environmental, Social, and Governance (ESG) ratings from two distinct websites.
+Leveraging Python, Pandas, and Matplotlib, the project explores the distribution, comparison, and potential outliers in the ESG ratings of various companies.
+The analysis covers data import, handling missing values, and employs visualizations like histograms and boxplots.
+Future steps include incorporating additional data sources, exploring machine learning predictions, and investigating stakeholder engagement.

-Overall, both projects provide a detailed analysis of data sets using Python, providing insights and helping identify the factors affecting the respective areas.
+Overall, all projects provide a detailed analysis of data sets using Python, providing insights and helping identify the factors affecting the respective areas.